-Your write-at-home final course paper (your translation of a selected Russian text into English) is to be e-mailed to me no later than 5:00 p. m. on April 28 (Thursday), 2016 (preferably earlier than that).
+Your write-at-home final course paper (your translation of a selected Russian text into English) is to be emailed to me no later than 11:59 p.m. on December 16 (Wednesday), 2020 (preferably earlier than that).
 It should be sent as an attached Microsoft Word file (!).
-The text of the paper should be double-spaced, using a size 12 font.
-The Russian passage for translation should be about 900 words long, and your commentary on the translation should not exceed 600 words.
+The text of the paper should be doublespaced, using a size 12 font.
+If, by special arrangement, you select your own Russian text (excerpt from a text) to translate into English, the Russian passage for translation should be about 900 words long, and your commentary on the translation, if any, should not exceed 600 words.